graphicintuitions/graphic-intuitions/src/pages/blog/five-core-requirements-for-a-covid-19-communication-strategy.md

 1. Create a steering committee for determining all messaging
 2. Establish baseline requirements for messaging
 3. Create a COVID-19 central source of truth
-4. Establish a messaging cadence and do not deviate
+4. Establish a messaging cadence
 5. Ensure multi-channel cascading and consistency

 ## 1) Create a Steering Committee